huggingface/blog/stable_diffusion.md

 The stable diffusion model takes both a latent seed and a text prompt as an input.
 The latent seed is then used to generate random latent image representations of size \\( 64 \times 64 \\) where as the text prompt is transformed to text embeddings of size \\( 77 \times 768 \\) via CLIP's text encoder.

 Next the U-Net iteratively *denoises* the random latent image representations while being conditioned on the text embeddings.
-The output of the U-Net, being the noise residual, is used to computed a denoised latent image representation via a scheduler algorithm.
+The output of the U-Net, being the noise residual, is used to compute a denoised latent image representation via a scheduler algorithm.
 Many different scheduler algorithms can be used for this computation, each having its pro- and cons.
 For Stable Diffusion, we recommend using one of:

 - [PNDM scheduler](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_pndm.py) (used by default)
 - [DDIM scheduler](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_ddim.py)